JaySitaram/flutter_rive_login/README.md

 ## ❤️ Found this project useful?
 If you found this project useful, then please consider giving it a ⭐ on Github and sharing it with your friends via social media.
 =======
-**** ## :🪄: Contributing, :disappointed: Issues and :bug: Bug Reports >>>>>>> 8deb8d8fd1809d7a6a317c1ab8975edeb54d8d75 The project is open to public contribution.
-Please feel very free to contribute.
-Experienced an issue or want to report a bug?
-Please, [report it here](https://github.com/jaymahaab/flutter_rive_login/issues).
-Remember to be as descriptive as possible.

 <br>

-## :🪄: Contributing, :disappointed: Issues and :bug: Bug Reports
+## :🪄: Contributing, Issues and Bug Reports

                         8deb8d8fd1809d7a6a317c1ab8975edeb54d8d75
                         The project is open to public contribution.
 Please feel very free to contribute.
                         Experienced an issue or want to report a bug?
 Please, report it here.
 Remember to be as descriptive as possible.